fpillet/NSLogger/README.markdown

 The main view is currently split, the intent was to group selected traces and show them in a selectable text view in the bottom pane.
 I'll probably remove this pane and focus on drag-and-drop and export formats instead.

-Some documentation is also needed, although using NSLogger is fairly straightforward.
 You'll find some preliminary docs in the [NSLogger Wiki](http://github.com/fpillet/NSLogger/wiki/)

 NSLogger uses [Brandon Walkin's BWToolkit](http://www.brandonwalkin.com/bwtoolkit/).
 The source tree for BWToolkit is currently included here because I suck at Git.